 If you manage to tear yourself away from Versailles, my suggestion for finishing off your last day in Paris is to head to the Montmartre region.
 This is home to a large hill, atop which sits the glorious Sacre Coeur de Montmartre, another of Paris’s iconic buildings.

-This area of Paris was particularly famous as being home to artists, and folks like Dali, Picasso and Hemingway all either lived or frequented this area.
 It’s still popular with artists, and the Place du Teatre is the place in Montmartre is the place to go to get your portrait or caricature painted.
 Fans of Dali will also want to visit the Dali Exhibition, home of the largest collection of works by Dali in France.

-Montmartre is a maze of cute little streets, cafes and shops.
-The Basilica is free to visit, if you get here in time, although there is a small fee if you want to climb the tower.
 Montmartre is also a popular place to watch the sunset across the city, and what better way to finish your 3 days in Paris than by watching the sun set across this magical city from atop Montmartre?

 3 Days in Paris Itinerary Map

-To help you visualise our 3 day Paris itinerary we’ve put together this helpful map which shows the attractions for each day.
+To help you visualise our 3-day Paris itinerary we’ve put together this helpful map which shows the attractions for each day.
 You can access this on Google Maps here.

 3 Days in Paris Itinerary Overview